 Many local authorities throughout the UK have taken up this challenge - highlighted at the 1992 Rio Earth Summit – to conserve and enhance our local Biological Diversity to create habitats and refuges for once widespread plants and animals.

-The Town Council has sought advice on the management of our open spaces from English Nature, Colchester Borough Council’s Parks Dept, and the Essex County Council Country Parks Dept.
+The Town Council has sought advice on the management of our open spaces from English Nature, Colchester City Council’s Parks department, and the Essex County Council Country Parks department.

 West Mersea Town Council try to contribute positively towards the Colchester Biodiversity Action Plan on its Urban habitats.